*Magnify*

 Eledy uncurled, hope of rescue kindling.

-All too soon the green Skiff was lost from view behind the cloud.
+All too soon the green Skiff faded from sight behind the clouds.
 If Eledy stared hard she could make out the pinpricks of his lamps searching a careful way forward.

 She cast a frantic look at Ylva.
-“They’re back.”
+“What’s that?”

-Ylva gave the briefest nod, focused on trying to counteract the force trying to thrust Gerstermini off the flyway towards the turbulent, untravelled expanse of air where she might get torn from the sky to crash upon the mountain tops.
+Ylva focused on trying to counteract the force trying to thrust Gerstermini off the flyway towards the turbulent, untravelled expanse of air where she might get torn from the sky to crash upon the mountain tops.

 “The hag’s using a wrench gun, trying to break the magnetic connection with the flyway,” Ylva told Eledy as she managed to get Gerstermini ahead of the hag.

-Before the flyway was regained, the hag struck again, the force of the gun tearing at Gerstermini like she was driftwood in a storm wave.
+Before the flyway was regained, the hag struck again.
+The force of the gun tore at Gerstermini like she was driftwood in a storm wave.

 “Hold her straight, Ylva!”